RocketMan/zookeeper/PRIVACY.md

 ### Changes to our Privacy Policy

-This Privacy Policy was last updated on 3 December 2025.
+This Privacy Policy was last updated on 30 May 2026.

 ### How to contact us